Geopolitics, Climate and Corporate Intelligence

 To get in touch or learn more please get in touch at firstname.lastname@example.org

-I work at the European Bank for Reconstruction and Development (EBRD) Risk Management Department in Crisis management and business resilience.
+I currently work at the European Bank for Reconstruction and Development (EBRD) Risk Management Department in Crisis management and business resilience.
 This site is my own views.

 Previous to working in Risk Management I worked in sustainable finance and financial institutions investment across emerging markets for over a decade.

-I have experience in scenario planning, political risk analysis, business intelligence.
+In addition I have experience in scenario planning, political risk analysis, business intelligence.

 My older website covering emerging markets and China’s global role can be found here: rising-powers.com